zalatar242/CoverMax-DeFi/PROTOCOL.md

 ### Structure

-- When users deposit USDC, they receive equal amounts of A, B, and C tranches
+- When users deposit USDC, they receive equal amounts of AAA and AA tranches
 - Each tranche represents a different risk level and priority in loss absorption
-- Total deposit is split equally among the three tranches
+- Total deposit is split equally between the two tranches

 ### Risk Allocation

-1. **Tranche A (Senior)**
+1. **Tranche AAA (Senior)**

    - First priority for repayment
    - Lowest risk profile
    - Suitable for conservative investors

-2. **Tranche B (Mezzanine)**

-   - Second priority for repayment
-   - Medium risk profile
-   - Balanced risk-reward ratio

-3. **Tranche C (Junior)**
+2. **Tranche AA (Junior)**
    - Last priority for repayment
-   - Highest risk profile
+   - Higher risk profile
    - Absorbs first losses
-   - Potential for highest returns
+   - Potential for higher returns

 ## Time Periods